debasish-konwar/debasish-konwar/README.md

 <!-- - 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]! -->
 - 🌱 I’m currently learning JS 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other devs.
-- 🥅 2021 Goals: Make some great projects and contribute to open source.
+- 🥅 2021 Goals: Make some  projects and contribute to open source.
 - ⚡ Fun fact: I love to watch movies/series/anime.
 ### Connect with me: